 Diet | rodents |

 The corn snake is a species of North American rat snake that hunts its food through constriction.
-Corn snakes have been named like this as they’re primarily present near grain stores, where it hunts mice and rats that eat harvested crops.
+Corn snakes have been named like this as they’re primarily present near grain stores, where they hunt mice and rats that eat harvested crops.

 Since they’re not venomous, this snake species benefits humans by assisting in controlling populations of wild pests.
 Hence, further protecting our crops and spreading of diseases.